 - Bicycles, scooters, skateboards and rollerblades/ skates

-- Professional cameras, audio recording devices or video cameras
+- Professional cameras, audio recording devices or video cameras (including iPads and tablets)

 - Camera Tripods and detachable lenses above 300mm

 - Glass (including bottles) or cans, drink containers and plastic bottles above 750ml